What is an assistance animal?

 Funding of assistance animals

 Assistance animals are not managed or provided by the Local Authority or health service.
 There are no published NICE clinical guidance supporting the use of assistance dogs.
-You need to apply directly to a specialist organisation (for example Guide Dogs for the Blind or Medical Detection Dogs).
-Each has their own eligibility criteria and application process.
+You need to apply to a specialist organisation (for example Guide Dogs for the Blind or Medical Detection Dogs).
+Each charity has their own rules for who can get a dog and how to apply.

-Usually, the person the dog is supporting will be responsible for the upkeep of the dog (for example, food, vets’ bills).
-Dogs may need ‘Working Dog Insurance’ rather than a normal Pet Insurance.
-This is wider and covers Public Liability Insurance for accessing public places.
+Usually, the person the dog is supporting will need to pay for looking after it (for example, food, vets’ bills).
+Dogs may need a special ‘Working Dog Insurance’.
+This is wider than Pet Insurance, and includes Public Liability Insurance for accessing public places.
 But you will need to be prepared for the cost of a dog over its lifetime.